 The Ministerial Direction specifically directs the Authority to adopt the tariff groups as proposed in Sequater's NSPs.
 There is only one tariff group for the river segment of the Warrill Valley WSS.

-In accordance with the Ministerial Direction, the Authority will adopt the proposed tariff groups for this WSS.
+Accordingly, the Authority adopted the proposed tariff group for this WSS.

 3.2 Tariff Structure